Elon Musk tweets Tesla will be profitable in Q3 and Q4, denying rumors of cash crunch

 — Elon Musk (@elonmusk) April 13, 2018

-In the article, the Economist offered up a scathing review of how far short Tesla has fallen in terms of its production promises for the Model 3:
+In the report, the Economist offered up a scathing review of how far short Tesla has fallen in terms of its production promises for the Model 3:

 Alas, Tesla has repeatedly failed to meet its own targets…In July 2017 Mr Musk claimed that his firm would be cranking out 20,000 Model 3s per month by December of that year.
 In fact, it managed to produce fewer than 2,500 in the entire final quarter of 2017.
 He vowed to produce 2,500 Model 3s a week by the end of March, rising to 5,000 a week by the end of June.
 Despite superhuman efforts by workers and managers (Mr Musk is personally supervising production of the new model and claims to be sleeping at the factory), on April 3rd Tesla confirmed that it is producing only around 2,000 Model 3 saloons a week.